There’s a big difference between your dark pair of hipster blue jeans from Abercrombie and the best hiking pants for an overnight trip or a long trek.

 Understanding what materials your pants are made from, why they’re designed certain ways, and what features really matter can help sort out the value from the noise.

 Always keep in mind, too, that a good pair of nylon hiking pants can last a dozen years or more of normal use without a problem.

-We’re going to take a look at some of the best backpacking pants on the market right now and why they make such great choices for hikers of any ability level.
+We’re going to take a look at my top picks for hiking pants and why they make such great choices for hikers of any ability level.

-Ladies; while these reviews are for the Men’s pants, they each have a Women’s model available, I have a link to them for each pair of pants for your convenience.
+Ladies; while these reviews are for the Men’s pants, they each have a Women’s model available with a link to it.

 Quick Answer: The 7 Best Hiking Pants For 2017

 - Mountain Hardwear Mesa Convertible Pant